-USB_VCP . recv (data, , timeout=5000)
+USB_VCP.recv(data, , timeout=5000)

-•data can be an integer, which is the number of bytes to receive, or a mutable buffer, which will be filled with received bytes.
+- •data can be an integer, which is the number of bytes to receive, or a mutable buffer, which will be filled with received bytes. - •timeout is the timeout in milliseconds to wait for the receive.